-We transitioned to the dining room and split some small plates, including Fried Cardoons ($7) from “your kitchen garden.”
-This prickly cousin to the artichoke arrived battered and deep-fried, served with tangy green aioli and squeeze of lemon juice.
-These were heavy bites of cardoon stalk, since they were probably a bit too heavy on batter.
+Fried Cardoons ($7) from “your kitchen garden” feature artichoke’s prickly cousin battered and deep-fried, served with tangy green aioli and squeezed lemon juice.
+These heavy bites of stalk were probably a bit too heavy on batter.

-Their Shrimp & Grits ($11) was probably my least favorite version to date, with griddled scrapple, Gulf shrimp, tart cauliflower chow chow, and a centralized spring shoots salad, but it had very few grits, and a dry, unsatisfying slab of scrapple.
+Their Shrimp & Grits ($11) was my least favorite version to date, with Gulf shrimp, tart cauliflower chow chow, a centralized spring shoots salad, very few grits, and a dry, unsatisfying scrapple slab.

-The Sausage Wrapped Pork Tenderloin ($21) turned my meal around, with a juicy mass of pork slathered with salsa verde and plated with plump seared potato gnocchi, fava beans, asparagus spears, spring onions and more that all bathed beautifully in the pork jus.
+Sausage Wrapped Pork Tenderloin ($21) turned my meal around, with a juicy mass of pork slathered with salsa verde and plated with plump seared potato gnocchi, fava beans, asparagus spears, and spring onions that all bathed beautifully in pork jus.

-They had a blackboard diagram of a cow with the header – CUTS AVAILABLE TONIGHT – so of course somebody had to order steak, and it ended up being local coffee pro Ryan Willbur.
+A blackboard cow diagram featured the header CUTS AVAILABLE TONIGHT, so of course somebody had to order steak, and it ended up being local coffee pro Ryan Willbur.